Scalable Kernel Quantile Regression: A Preconditioned Augmented Lagrangian Method

 One of the main computational bottlenecks of Algorithm~\ref{alg:ssnal} is solving the $n\times n$ linear system \eqref{newton-sys}, where $n$ is the number of data points and can be very large in practice.
 For convenience, we repeat the linear system as follows:

 The eigenvalues of the kernel matrix $K$ tend to decay rapidly and even exponentially (see \cite{williams2000effect,ma2017diving,altschuler2023kernel}), leading to severe ill-conditioning of the linear system \eqref{eqn-K}.
 This issue is particularly severe in high dimensions, where the more pronounced eigenvalue decay leads to extreme ill-conditioning, significantly hindering the convergence speed and numerical stability of iterative solvers such as the CG method.
-These challenges are not unique to our setting; they are well known and pervasive in kernel based methods, which involve the kernel matrix and therefore face significant scalability issues on large data.
-The standard direct method for solving \eqref{eqn-K} based on Cholesky decomposition requires $\mathcal{O}(n^3)$ operations, making it impractical when $n\geq 10^4$.
+These challenges are not unique to our setting; they are well known and pervasive in kernel-based methods, which involve the kernel matrix and therefore face significant scalability issues on large data.
+A direct Cholesky-based method for solving \eqref{eqn-K} requires $\mathcal{O}(n^3)$ operations, making it impractical when $n\geq 10^4$.

 To enhance scalability, we incorporate preconditioning techniques into the CG method.
-We find a low rank approximation $\widehat{K}$ of the kernel matrix $K$ and then define
+We find a low-rank approximation $\widehat{K}$ of the kernel matrix $K$ and then define

 While various low-rank approximation methods exist, the Randomly Pivoted Cholesky (RPCholesky) algorithm has emerged as a state-of-the-art choice for preconditioning due to its compelling balance of computational efficiency and approximation quality \cite{chen2023randomly, diaz2023robust}.
 We therefore employ this method.
 For a given positive semidefinite matrix $K \in \mathbb{S}^n_+$ and a target rank $r$, the algorithm, denoted by $F = \mathrm{RPCholesky}(K,r)$, produces a factor matrix $F \in \mathbb{R}^{n \times r}$ that yields the approximation $\widehat{K} = FF^\top \approx K$.